 Christ of all my hopes the ground

-All books print Wardlaw’s first two verses, either in quatrains or in 8-line verses:
+All books print Wardlaw’s first two stanzas, either in quatrains or in 8-line stanzas:

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.